 Remind Yourself That You Have the Right to Grieve

 When someone is removed from our lives there will be an emotional impact, no matter how we felt about them, good or bad.
 Even if the hole left in your life from their death is a hole you believed you always wanted, that doesn’t change its emotional impact.
 It is completely normal to deeply miss someone you had a really complicated relationship with, so give yourself permission to grieve.

 Remember That It Is Ok to Feel Relief

 Don’t feel guilty about feeling happy or relieved they’re dead.
 You are not an evil person for feeling these emotions.
 Whatever you feel, let it come out naturally.

 These emotions might also signify feeling safe from a long time abuser who might have hurt you.
-You can suddenly breathe easier knowing you will not face abuse, or feel threatened from this person any longer.
+You can suddenly breathe easier knowing you will not face abuse or feel threatened by this person any longer.
 Whatever the reason, you should not feel surprised to experience relief from a death.